Husein2022/Husein2022/README.md

-- 👋 Hi, I’m @Husein
+- 👋 Hi, I’m Husein
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analysis and Data Engineering
-- 🌱 I’m currently learning Python, ML
+- 🌱 I’m currently learning Python, Salesforce
 - 💞️ I’m looking to collaborate on data analysis project
 - 📫 You can reach me at husein.basta@gmail.com